Silky Crunch

 Natasha Tonic’s swimwear is a hemp-cotton blend with 4% Lycra.
 Made in LA, so cute!
 Imagine wearing this one piece ($168) while canoeing in Maine.
 And the removable belt!
 It comes in four colorways and every one is a winner.

-Or the yin and yang collection for Jacob Riis beach.
+Or the yin and yang collection for Jacob Riis beach in New York.

 Swimm suit ($190) is 96% merino wool and 4% PFAS-free nylon.
 Dunno about the beach, but there are glowing reviews for use in saunas and hot tubs.
 If you get the two-piece, the top could be worn as a sports bra, the bottoms when skiing?
 Free shipping worldwide from Australia.